 Versions of Poplog exist for the platforms listed below.
 Most of the versions have been frozen for some time because the people who have been involved in supporting poplog have only had access to Linux versions, and therefore only the linux versions (32 bit and 64 bit) are kept up to date at present.

-However most of the older versions should still be perfectly usable, including the Windows version (v15.5, used in the demo by Jocelyn Paine in Dr. Dobbs Journal, March 2009.
+Some of the older (32-bit) versions should still be perfectly usable, including the Windows version (v15.5, used in the demo by Jocelyn Paine in Dr. Dobbs Journal, March 2009.

 This was a dump of the sources as developed by Sussex University and ISL around 1999.
 It should NOT be regarded as up to date.
 It was built and maintained using special tools (a mixture of shell scripts and pop11 programs) which have not been installed at this site.

 The latest sources are included in the distribution tarballs.
 So anyone considering a new port should start from the latest linux sources.
 Other machine-specific and OS-specific sources can be extracted from the Sussex/ISL source tree, but may need minor or major enhancements to bring them up to date.